Jared-Chan/f1ml/README.md

 This website features two machine learning models that can predict lap times, positions, pit stop strategies as well as events like collisions for up to 20 drivers throughout a whole race.

 Other features:
 - 2 models to choose from.
-One trained with 20 years of data, the other trained with historical pit stop data.
+One trained with 20 years of data, the other trained with historical pit stop data starting from 2012 (This model is currently not available due to size limitations).
 - Interactive slider to look at lap times, statuses, etc of any lap during the race.
 - Colorful graph to easily grasp drivers' positions through out the race.
 ![graph](./images/graph.png)